awslabs/aws-saas-boost/README.md

 ## License

 This project is licensed under the Apache-2.0 License.
+See the [LICENSE](LICENSE) file.